-A photography collection produced by a group of Yooralla customers was recently exhibited at the Melbourne City Library.
+A photography collection produced by a group of Yooralla clients was recently exhibited at the Melbourne City Library.

-Eight customers from Yooralla’s Learning Hub, all of whom are people with disability aged between 18 and 35, spent weeks putting the collection together as part of the Hub’s photography program.
+Eight clients from Yooralla’s Learning Hub, all of whom are people with disability aged between 18 and 35, spent weeks putting the collection together as part of the Hub’s photography program.

 Elaine Krassas, Yooralla’s Executive Director of Community Services, said the students worked extremely hard on the project as a team.